callysto/training-manual/markdown/best-practices.md

-### Best practices for code development
+# Best Practices for Code Development

-#### Inherited Best Practices
+## Inherited Best Practices

 We should attempt to follow the coding practices of the Python community as closely as possible.
 The folks who've taken the time to develop them have thought much more than any of us about what makes Python code easier to read.
 Assuming the majority of Python code outside Callysto also follows the community's style guide, this will also make outside resources easier to use.

 [PEP 8](http://pep8.org) is considered the de-facto style guide of the Python community.
 Note that one of the first things it talks about is the importance of being willing to break the rules.
 This may be of special importance to this project, as we are not looking to teach Python so much as teach computational thinking, and sometimes what is natural and idiomatic in a particular language is just plain weird compared to the majority of other languages.
 Still, we should think hard about deviations from [PEP 8](http://pep8.org) and note them here.

-#### Following What's Already There
+## Following What's Already There

 A simple, but effective, way to make sure you're following these coding guidelines is to first take a look at existing content and follow the style of that.
 If you notice something about the style that seems odd to you, that may be a good time to review these guidelines and/or the underlying [PEP 8](http://pep8.org) guidelines.
 In doing this, you may find that something in the repository isn't following these guidelines.

 This will almost certainly happen with many people contributing code and as certain coding practices are modified.
 This section of the training manual won't assume the way your team is working.
 You may have an issue log that's kept to address later, you may have a single person in charge of the notebook that you inform, or if there's an appropriate Git process in place, you may be able to submit your own change and have it merged.

-#### Making Changes
+## Making Changes

 Anyone should feel comfortable with suggesting changes to these best practices, as we will all likely discover some important and necessary ones along the way.
 Conforming to [PEP 8](http://pep8.org) when there's not a compelling reason to deviate will help avoid purely stylistic arguments.
 As the project gains momentum and more code, changes will be harder, so the sooner we discover any major changes we want to make, the better.

 *Note:* If you're used to another language or following another style guide, it's natural for some things to feel awkward.
 This, in itself, isn't a great argument for a change to these guidelines.
 It's likely different things will feel awkward for everyone.
 When suggesting a change, be sure to consider the costs and benefits of making it.
 The more objective the argument you can make, the better its chances (provided it's also a good argument).
 But let's not let this stuff get out of control, either.
 At the end of the day, we should be spending most of our time actually writing code, not arguing over best practices.

-#### Consistent Name Spaces
+## Consistent Name Spaces

 When a module is imported by Python, the functions within it still need to be prefixed with the module's name.
 So, for example, a module called "fizz" with a function called "buzz" would be used in the following way: